emmajanedrews/base-template/_posts/2017-08-29-why-you-should-consider-an-off-market-listing.md

 Additionally, off-market listings carry the potential of being better deals.
 People who have restricted their home search to simply looking on websites like Zillow or Trulia are actually doing themselves a disservice—they’re missing out on a lot of great listings that take a little extra care to discover.&nbsp;

-Zillow, especially, is often very delayed. **Many homes buyers find through this website may actually have already sold.** This can be incredibly frustrating.
+Zillow, especially, is often very delayed. **Many homes that buyers find through this website may actually have already sold.** This can be incredibly frustrating.

 {% include pullquote.html %}&nbsp;